Somali National Movement: Funding

-The SNM's capability of obtaining funding domestically was critical to its ability to endure as an insurgent organisation due to the lack of external resources.
-For a variety of geopolitical reasons, the SNM did not rely on Ethiopia or Libya for funding, unlike the Somali Salvation Democratic Front (SSDF) insurgency in neighbouring Puntland.
-The end of the Cold War coincided with the peak of the SNM insurgency, significantly reducing the likelihood of the organisation obtaining superpower support.

 The task of financing the fight against the Barre regime proved a challenge as the SNM lacked a foreign sponsor.
 Additionally, the Somalian regime imprisoned wealthy Isaaq merchants and traders to prevent them from financially supporting the organisation.
 Those who were not imprisoned were forced to report to an 'orientation centre' to prove they were still in town and be degraded.
 These centres were originally used for socialist propaganda teaching, however were then routinely used to track the movement of citizens in Northern Somalia by the intelligence services.

 The SNM had to rely on the support of its Isaaq constituency for funds, which were primarily collected on a clan basis but wealthy businessmen also contributed.
+Among those wealthy businessmen was Abdillahi Omaar, a Somali newspaper owner and father of Raakiya Omaar, according to a 2009 obituary written by former Somaliland presidential advisor, Abdillahi Omaar served as a firm pillar of the SNM cause abroad, with Ahmed Silanyo later acknowledging his indispensable financial assistance at key moments.

-The SNM's initial funding model worked in a similar fashion to 'diya' payments whereby each Isaaq clan resident in Saudi Arabia and the Gulf would collect a set amount from their communities.
+Ahmed Arwo writes:Xilligii halganka SNM waxuu ahaa tiir adag oo u fadhiya London, isagoo taakuleyn jiray Hoggaanka kasta oo SNM soo maray, sida uu sheegay Guddoomiyaha Kulmiye Axmed Siilanyo, oo qiray inuu meelo adag SNM cabdillahi Oomaar ka kaafiyey oo gurmadkiisu furdaamiyey.Translation:During the SNM struggle, he was a strong pillar in London, supporting every SNM leader, according to Kulmiye Chairman Ahmed Siilanyo, who admitted that he helped the SNM leader......
+Abdillahi Oomaar helped us overcome difficult times and that his support opened the way.The SNM's initial funding model worked in a similar fashion to 'diya' payments whereby each Isaaq clan resident in Saudi Arabia and the Gulf would collect a set amount from their communities.
 This decentralised funding model gave the organisation relative independence.
 Moreover, enhancing the organisation's accountability to its numerous supporters.
 Therefore, this financial autonomy provided more freedom to the organisation but is also thought to have strengthened the insurgency movement.

 Revenue generation

 The establishment of internal revenue sources was a crucial factor allowed the organisation to succeed and outperform its competitors.
-Additionally, the organisation succeeded in fostering relationships with commercial intermediaries via the 'Abban' system (an indigenous credit system constructed outside of Barre’s nationalization processes).
 Therefore, facilitating the taxing of constituents themselves by commandeering one young man and one sheep from each household.
 As a result, encouraging entrepreneurialism but also containing it.

 Therefore, these processes produced a negotiation between rulers and ruled in which the opinions of ordinary Isaaq kin mattered since they provided the resources to continue the fight.

 Role of commercial intermediaries

 Dahabshil which would later become one of Somaliland's largest money transfer and telecom firms started out as an SNM financier.
-As Isaaq financiers based in Dire Dawa (Ethiopia) used SNM radios to transfer money to fighters, this allowed them to also intervene in the organization’s affairs.
+As Isaaq financiers based in Dire Dawa (Ethiopia) used SNM radios to transfer money to fighters, this allowed them to also intervene in the organisation’s affairs.

 Isaaq delegates received approximately $14–25 million in remittances which funded the supply arms of to the rural guerillas who helped overthrow the Barre regime.